Gokilp/Java-_Dsa_-Notes/oops/objectorieneetdprogramming.md

 - classes and object are important
 - object oriented programming oriented Pillars are Encaplusation,inheritance,Abstraction,Ploymorphism

+Inheritance => Iherit the value form one class to another classes Ploymorphism => sloving the problem of Inheritance and polymorphism work for constructor value.ploymorphism,are Operator overloading, Function overloading, Overriding

 ## Why need Class

 Consider a scenario where we need to manage information about students, such as their roll numbers and names.
 Initially, we might resort to separate arrays for each piece of data: